 A Flex 2BR is one of our most popular apartment layouts.
 This layout provides a separate bedroom for each resident, ideal for privacy, and ideal for their budgets.
 Flex 2 BR’s can start for as low as $1,100 per resident.

 Short term leases are a great choice in New York City, but they don't work for everyone.
 In general, interns and students, tourists, and professionals arriving in NY for a training or research fellowship are great candidates for short term leases.
-If you end up in a short term lease, you'll have prepaid lease terms.
-(For example, if you have a lease for 3 months, you pay the three months at lease signing).
-So, if you decide a short term lease is right for you, it's best to have money saved upfront.
+We offer some of the best prices downtown for short-term leases, convenient locations, and some are offered furnished!

 Perhaps.
 We try to keep our listings as complete and up-to-date as possible.
 If you know you'll be moving some months in the future and you don't see apartments for your preferred date of occupancy listed yet, contact us.
 We may be aware of apartments that will become available in the future but are not yet posted.
 And keep checking the site as we get closer to your date!